Welcome to First Maryland Company, Jamestowne Society.

 Members of the Jamestowne Society are warmly invited to join the first Marlyland Company.

-For additional membership information and an application, please contact us.
+For additional information, please email us.

 The English first settled the colony of Maryland in 1634.
 King Charles I granted the land south of the 40th parallel to the Potomac River to George Calvert, Lord Baltimore.
 The 1st Lord Baltimore died before settling the colony.
 His son Cecilius Calvert, the 2nd Lord Baltimore, organized the expedition of colonists.
 His brother Leonard Calvert served as the first Governor of Maryland.